 The following are not admission requirements, but they are required at different points during the program:

 - Clear TB (tuberculosis) verification prior to beginning practicum hours

 - Certificate of Clearance (fingerprinting) prior to beginning practicum hours

 - Passing score on the California Basic Educational Skills Test (CBEST) prior to completion of program's first year

 - Professional liability insurance during internship semesters (available at a discount for student members of NASP)

-If you are seeking a career as a school psychologist and already hold a master's degree in marriage and family therapy, counseling psychology, special education or another related field, you may be eligible for Alliant's Pupil Personnel Services (PPS) Credential in School Psychology program.
-The program allows for designated courses within the master's program to be waived with evidence of a candidate's previously completed graduate course equivalents.
-All courses not waived must be completed prior to beginning the PPS credential 1200-hour internship.
-Please note that this program does not result in a master's degree.
+If you seek a career as a school psychologist and already hold a master's degree in marriage and family therapy, counseling psychology, special education or another related field, you may be eligible for Alliant's Pupil Personnel Services (PPS) Credential-only program in School Psychology.

 - Apply Now Online